 Yo Ho Ho, a fun song about life on the sea, set in A minor around the Middle C area

 Yes, I've scoffed at this shortcut approach.
 Not anymore.
 What I've seen is that kids are much more willing to take on a new piece of music if there is a bit of help - or a lot of help - there.
 They are playing MORE music!

 Plus, their interpretation of the "up" and "down" movement of the notes is reinforced - or corrected.
 A bit like a video game, this is an instant feedback system that really helps even with familiar melodies.
 I have seen this with my students!

-I've had lots of people request music with the note names on it to help them learn piano notes, so I've decided to make available, over time, an AlphaNote version of the music of every beginner level piece (along with the standard notation music, of course).
+I've had lots of people request music with the note names on it to help them learn piano notes.
 Today I gave "All the Pretty Little Horses", AlphaNote version, to a young beginner, and smiled to hear her persevere past the skips in the melody.
 (Those skips always trip them up.)

 My young beginning readers and even pre-readers dive into this music:

 Download All the Pretty Little Horses with easy-to-read keyboard music notes

 It will be fun to see how it goes... reading music notes for beginners is a long process, in any case, and I'm hoping this encourages the learning of more songs, more quickly, rather than a reliance on the little letters inside the note-heads.
 Maybe it will end up being like guitar tablature - the kids fight every step of the way against reading standard notation!
 But I don't think so.